SiSanchopancho/TwoStepSDFM/README.md

 ## Introduction

-The ``TwoStepSDFM`` package provides a fast implementation of the Kalman Filter and Smoother (KFS) to estimate factors in a mixed-frequency SDFM framework, explicitly accounting for cross-sectional correlation in the measurement error.
+The ``TwoStepSDFM`` package provides a fast implementation of the Kalman Filter and Smoother (hereinafter KFS, see Koopman and Durbin, 2000) to estimate factors in a mixed-frequency SDFM framework, explicitly accounting for cross-sectional correlation in the measurement error.
 The KFS is initialized using results from Sparse Principal Components Analysis (SPCA) by Zou and Hastie (2006) in a preliminary step.
 This approach generalizes the two-step estimator for approximate dynamic factor models by Giannone, Reichlin, and Small (2008) and Doz, Giannone, and Reichlin (2011).
 We estimate the loadings matrix Λ and factors fₜ of the following state-space model:

 xₜ = Λ fₜ + ξₜ